 Clipboard (optional) ~ - WARNING No clipboard tool found.
 Clipboard registers (`"+` and `"*`) will not work.

 This warning is common in plain SSH sessions because the remote shell has no access to your local desktop clipboard.
-On Fedora Workstation, wl-clipboard is the usual provider for Wayland.
-On X11 sessions, install xclip instead.
+Fedora’s Neovim package recommends clipboard helpers, but stripped-down installs or systems with weak dependencies disabled may still miss them.
+On Wayland sessions, install wl-clipboard.
+On X11 sessions, install xsel.

 # Wayland sessions